The Weight of Sunshine (El Peso del brillo del Sol)

 The iron in the stainless steel mobile hanging from the ceiling is from the center of exploding supernovae stars and carries oxygen in our blood.

 The roots spread into the soil and give sustenance to plants while cleansing water as they sip from rivers.
+Plant roots act as the brain of the plant, sensing, processing, and responding to the environment.

 The sun combining with earth gasses, constructs trees guided by that sunlight.
 Trees and roots purify the air and pull carbon from the atmosphere.

-The flickering lights illuminating an XRay of a human brain obtain their energy from the sun.
+The flickering lights illuminating an Xray of a human brain obtain their energy from the sun.

 Perhaps the most significant weight is its life-giving ability, allowing us to see the splendor of all art and complex living systems.